MichaelCade/90DaysOfDevOps/2023/day61.md

 And finally the OAuth server audit logs

-1. List the available logs on the control-plane nodes
+1. List the available logs on the control-plane nodes:

 ````sh
 oc adm node-logs --role=master --path=oauth-server/